Kntanos/Kntanos/README.md

 See more at the project's repositories: - [Back-end](https://github.com/Kntanos/EP3-Gaming-BE) - [Front-end](https://github.com/Kntanos/EP3-Gaming-FE)

-The project is deployed [here](https://life-of-bernard.herokuapp.com/).
+And have fun with the game [here](https://life-of-bernard.herokuapp.com/).

 ------
 ### 'Metabook'